 In the coldest months of winter, some furry rodents survive by hibernating.
-How do their special neurons allow them to do that?
+How do squirrels’ and other rodents’ special neurons allow them hibernate?

 Snow falls from the sky, and people walk around bundled up in scarves and puffy jackets.
 Without the benefit of these accessories, some rodents like squirrels brave the coldest months by hibernating.
 Recently, a group of scientists led by Elena Gracheva at Yale University made the surprising discovery that certain rodents possess cold-insensitive neurons that allow them to hibernate.
 Their study, published in Cell Reports, characterized how the TPRM8 ion channel confers cold insensitivity to those neurons.

 Gracheva’s group became interested in studying rodent hibernators because they were curious about the unique physiology that allows for hibernation.
 “Our initial hypothesis was that animals that hibernate have to be cold-tolerant.
 Otherwise they can’t hibernate,” said Gracheva.
 “When we feel cold, we are not able to sleep because our bodies tell us that we need to warm up first…Hibernators must have some special component that interacts with the environment and makes them cold-insensitive.”